RAPZ0D/Machine-Learning-with-R-programming/README.md

 2. **Decision Nodes**: Each internal node of the tree represents a decision based on the value of a particular feature.

 3. **Leaf Nodes**: The terminal nodes of the tree, called leaf nodes, assign a label or value to the corresponding subset of data.

+### Applications of Decision Trees:

+- **Classification**: Decision Trees are commonly used for classification tasks such as spam detection, medical diagnosis, and customer segmentation.

+- **Regression**: In regression tasks, Decision Trees can predict continuous values, making them useful for predicting house prices, stock prices, etc.